 Assemblies and tutor times are very important in the daily life in Uxbridge High School.

-Year assemblies are held on the following days from 8.40am to 8.55am:
+Year assemblies are held on the following days from the start of school (different for each year group - see Our School - the school day) until 8.55am:

 The assemblies are hosted by the head of year and guidance leader.
 Members of the leadership team and curriculum leaders present the theme for the week.
 There are various and interesting themes each week e.g. global awareness; tolerance; kindness; personal safety; learning styles; science matters; World Book Day and our PROUD values.